-How to remove public records: a 5-step guide
+How to remove public records: an 8-step guide

 In short, how can you remove public records?

-- Remove or amend your public records through the county clerk’s office.
+- Remove information through your county clerk’s office.

 Continue reading to get a thorough breakdown of the steps to accomplish this.